Bacem Anas Romdhani: Documentary

 The 2010 film Kène ya ma kène...
 (Once Upon Our Time) by Hichem Ben Ammar documents Romdhani's journey.
 In a popular neighborhood of Tunis, a trombonist dreams of his son, Bacem Anas Romdhani, becoming a great musician.
 The son makes his father's dream his own, and develops extraordinary aptitudes with the violin.
 After winning several international competitions, he is offered the chance to enroll in one of the world's most prestigious music schools for young kids the Yehudi Menuhin School in the United Kingdom.
-The film shows Bacem Anas' journey, the obstacles he faces on the way, and his evolution while in Europe from 2006-2010.
+The film shows Bacem Anas' journey, the obstacles he faces on the way, and his evolution while in Europe from 2006 to 2010.